vatlab/vat-docs/content/Applications/Association/joint_conditional/aggre/_index.md

 ### 1. Introduction

 This is implementation of the fixed threshold aggregation methods for disease and quantitative traits.
-Originally described in (Morris and Zeggni, 2010) and known as Gene- or Region-based Analysis of Variants of Intermediate and Low frequency (GRANVIL), the *Aggregation* method for rare variants codes observed genotype of a genetic region the count of minor alleles: {$$X = \sum\_i^N X\_i$$}
+Originally described in (Morris and Zeggni, 2010) and known as Gene- or Region-based Analysis of Variants of Intermediate and Low frequency (GRANVIL), the *Aggregation* method for rare variants codes observed genotype of a genetic region the count of minor alleles: <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script> $$X = \sum\_i^N X\_i$$

-Our program implements the aggregation methods in a logistic regression framework for disease traits analysis (case control data) as `BurdenBt` method, and a linear regression framework for quantitative traits analysis as `BurdenQt` method. {$p$} value for aggregation method is based on asymptotic normal distribution of the Wald statistic in generalized linear models.
+Our program implements the aggregation methods in a logistic regression framework for disease traits analysis (case control data) as `BurdenBt` method, and a linear regression framework for quantitative traits analysis as `BurdenQt` method. \\(p\\) value for aggregation method is based on asymptotic normal distribution of the Wald statistic in generalized linear models.
 One could incorporate a number of phenotype covariates in collapsing tests and evaluate the significance of the genetics component.

 #### 1.1 Adjust for missing genotypes

-The same `--NA_adjust` option is avaliable as with [collapsing methods][1] although they slightly differ in details, as described in Auer et al 2013[^personal communication with Paul L. Auer at Fred Hutchinson Cancer Research Center^].
+The same `--NA_adjust` option is avaliable as with [collapsing methods][1] although they slightly differ in details, as described in (Auer et al, 2013).